rickenberg/teams-hackathon/README.md

 ## Simple tab demo

-In this demo we create your first Team app.
+In this demo we create your first Teams app.

 1. Start ngrok: `.\ngrok.exe http 3007 -region eu`
 2. Create a Teams app: `yo teams`